-The Montana Department of Environmental Quality is in its third year of working with Montana Fish, Wildlife & Parks, and the Bureau of Reclamation to find solutions to turbidity problems in the Beaverhead River downstream of Clark Canyon Reservoir.
+The Montana Department of Environmental Quality is in its fourth year of working with Montana Fish, Wildlife & Parks, and the Bureau of Reclamation to find solutions to periodic turbidity problems in the Beaverhead River downstream of Clark Canyon Reservoir.
 In Spring 2016 DEQ began monitoring several parameters that may have contributed to severe turbidity and algae blooms in Clark Canyon Reservoir and the Beaverhead River over the summers of 2015 and 2016.
 The river again turned turbid in late July and over the first weeks of August, 2016.

 FW&P is studying the response of fish populations to elevated turbidity in the Beaverhead River.
-BOR has conducted a thahymetric study of the reservoir, including the area of the "dead pool" near the outlet works.
+BOR has conducted a bathymetric study of the reservoir, including the area of the "dead pool" near the outlet works.
 This is an effort to better understand the buildup of sediment within the reservoir.
 DEQ and BOR also compared 2014 and 2015 reservoir storage, state, and discharge to the Beaverhead to historical conditions and dam operations and found no operational anomalies.

 DEQ's efforts for 2017 are primarily designed to further understand the source areas and mechanisms of particle resuspension in the reservoir and to understand ho far downstram water clarity is being affected.
 A number of specialized studes will provide information that will support planning to fix the problem.